Add page objects to AI spiders#

 ZYTE_API_KEY = "YOUR_API_KEY"

-If you have followed these steps correctly, you should be able to run the e-commerce spider from your terminal window as follows:
+If you have followed these steps correctly, you should be able to run the e-commerce spider template from your terminal window as follows:

 scrapy crawl ecommerce \